MatthewCWeston/autoresearch_RL_transformer/program.md

 **The goal is simple: get the highest eval_score.** Since the time budget is fixed, you don't need to worry about training time — it's always the number specified in `constants.py`.
 Everything is fair game: change the architecture, the optimizer, the hyperparameters, the batch size, the model size.
 The only constraint is that the code runs without crashing and finishes within the time budget.

-**VRAM** is a soft constraint.
-Some increase is acceptable for meaningful eval_score gains, but it should not blow up dramatically.
-This likely won't be a problem at all.
+**General procedure (IMPORTANT)**: Runs take sufficiently long that minor adjustments to hyperparameters, in isolation, are generally not productive.
+The initial hyperparameters are a reasonable baseline — hyperparameter changes should generally be made due to architecture changes, and experiments should come from a thought-out plan to improve the system as a whole, after reading the relevant materials.
+Put simply, DO NOT run experiments that consist of one-line changes to hyperparameters without extraordinarily good reasons for doing so.

 **Simplicity criterion**: All else being equal, simpler is better.
 A small improvement that adds ugly complexity is not worth it.
 Conversely, removing something and getting equal or better results is a great outcome — that's a simplification win.
 When evaluating whether to keep a change, weigh the complexity cost against the improvement magnitude.
 A 0.01 eval_score improvement that adds 20 lines of hacky code?
 Probably not worth it.
 A 0.01 eval_score improvement from deleting code?
 Definitely keep.
 An improvement of ~0 but much simpler code?
 Keep.

 **The first run**: Your very first run should always be to establish the baseline, so you will run the training script as is.

-**General procedure**: Runs take sufficiently long that minor adjustments to hyperparameters, in isolation, are generally not productive.
-The initial hyperparameters are a reasonable baseline — hyperparameter changes should generally be made due to architecture changes, and experiments should come from a thought-out plan to improve the system as a whole, after reading the relevant materials.
-Put simply, DO NOT run experiments that consist of one-line changes to hyperparameters without extraordinarily good reasons for doing so.

-**Miscellaneous notes**: The starting architecture and hyperparameters I have provided typically achieve an expected reward capping out around ~0.8 when unbound by time constraints.
+**Miscellaneous notes**: The starting architecture and hyperparameters I have provided typically achieve an expected reward capping out around ~0.8 when unbound by time constraints (the scores you see during initial testing are expected to be much lower due to early stopping).
 A basic handcrafted policy that I implemented to test the environment's solvability reliably gets an expected reward of ~0.99.
 Your goal is to adjust the training regime, architecture, hyperparameters, and make any other (good faith) changes you like in order to close that gap.

 ## Output format